EU funding explained

 - Co-operation between eligible border regions in the UK, France, Belgium, Germany, Ireland, Switzerland, the Netherlands and Luxembourg.

 - Key topics: Social innovation, low carbon, resource and materials efficient.

 - Co-operation between public authorities from across the whole EU.

 - Key topics: Research and innovation, SME competitiveness, low carbon economy, environment and resource efficiency.

-Some EU programmes are run on a national basis and do not require international partnerships.
-For 2014-20, most of the available funds for England have been allocated to Local Enterprise Partnerships (LEP) areas under the European Structural Investment Fund (ESIF).
-The South East LEP ESIF programme covers innovation and research, support for SMEs, low carbon, skills and employment and social inclusion.
+Some EU programmes were run on a national basis and did not require international partnerships.
+For 2014 to 2020, most of the available funds for England were allocated to Local Enterprise Partnerships (LEP) areas under the European Structural Investment Fund (ESIF).
+The South East LEP ESIF programme covered innovation and research, support for SMEs, low carbon, skills and employment and social inclusion.